 Treatment of the wound and oral hygiene

 After the bone grafting surgery, the doctor usually places a gauze pad on the wound that should not be removed for 30-60 minutes.
-If the bleeding has stopped, no further information or actions are needed beside following the instructions discussed in the next section.
+If the bleeding has stopped, no further information or actions are needed besides following the instructions discussed in the next section.

-In case of more serious surgeries, further bleeding can be expected.
+In the case of more serious surgeries, further, bleeding can be expected.
 You are still under medical supervision during this phase.
 Thus, the medical expert treating you will perform the required actions.
 Some patients require a stent to be inserted above the teeth.
 This protective equipment may usually be removed later before eating.

 During the days following the surgery, we must not irritate or touch the wound.
 The patient can first rinse their mouth only on the second day following surgery.

-Foreign substance in the mouth
+Foreign substances in the mouth

 You might sense tiny crumbs in your mouth during the first few days after surgery.
 This may even occur even if you did not consume solid food.
 What is actually happening in such cases is that small granules from the surgical site of bone grafting get into the oral cavity.

-In a smaller degree, the process is natural, and there is no need to worry.
+To a smaller degree, the process is natural, and there is no need to worry.
 Still, it is very important that you follow the instructions about treating the wound thoroughly, meaning that you avoid irritating it.
 Do not look at the wound, and do not worry.
 However, if you sense a larger amount of crumbs in your mouth, you should definitely ask for medical help.

 On the day of the bone grafting surgery and the first few days following it, you should rest as much as possible.
 Sleep on your back if you can, and place a pillow under your head for support.
 Try to avoid doing physical activity, especially sports, during the first week.
 If possible, do not drive during this period either.
 It is essential that you follow the diet prescribed by your doctor, and that you avoid smoking and drinking alcohol.